 If any artist embodied the persona of crazy rock star, it was Jim Morrison.
-The former lead singer of The Doors will be remembered not just for his contributions to music, but also for his alcoholism, drug use, and the flashy antics he used to shock and offend audiences.
-Although he died in 1971, Morrison's appeal as a sensitive poet can still be seen in head shops and college dorm rooms, yet it has risen to mythic proportions, overshadowing some of his less stellar qualities.
+The former lead singer of The Doors is remembered not only for his contributions to music, but also for his alcoholism, drug use, and the flashy antics he used to shock and offend audiences.
+Although he died in 1971, Morrison's appeal as a sensitive poet can still be seen in head shops and college dorm rooms; in fact, it has risen to mythic proportions, overshadowing some of his less stellar qualities.

-Lesser known Jim Morrison facts include his high IQ of 149.
-His passion for poetry took him to California in the 1960s where he met Ray Manzarek with whom he would form The Doors.
+Lesser-known Jim Morrison facts include his high IQ of 149.
+His passion for poetry took him to California in the 1960s where he met Ray Manzarek with whom he formed The Doors.
 Led Zeppelin had a few crazy stories and insane tales about Ozzy Osbourne abound, but fame for Jim Morrison meant more drugs and more alcohol in an attempt to live up to the persona he had created for himself.
-Dying at a young age may have cemented his icon status, but the Jim Morrison lifestyle seen in these stories was a lot worse than what his myth would have you believe.
+Dying at a young age may have cemented his icon status, but the Jim Morrison lifestyle seen in these stories likely exceeds even what his myth would have you believe.

 In November of 1969, Jim Morrison boarded a flight to Phoenix with his friend Tom Baker.
-Seated in first class, they both got drunk and started raising mayhem by smoking cigars, allegedly hitting a stewardess with the bathroom door, laughing that oxygen masks looked like diaphragms, throwing bottles and glasses, and generally assaulting the flight attendants.
-Although warned by both the flight attendants and the captain of the plane, neither man stopped their behavior and were arrested at the airport gate when they landed in Phoenix.
+Seated in first class, they both got drunk and started raising a ruckus.
+Although warned by both the flight attendants and the captain of the plane, neither man stopped his behavior, and they were arrested at the airport gate when they landed in Phoenix.

 Morrison was charged with drunk and disorderly conduct and interfering with the flight of an aircraft.
 However, he was never convicted.